Can you still keep, or get rid of, your family home or investment properties after you separate? Of course!

 The reason why there are differences in the costs of a separation agreement where you both choose separate lawyers is that this can turn into an adversarial process.
 Although your lawyer must be independent and act solely on your best interests, this should not be at the expense of an amicable separation where you and your partner have already agreed and decided on the process of splitting your relationship property assets.

-law society has a guide on what you can expect to be charged for legal costs
+The New Zealand law society has a guide on what you can expect to be charged for legal costs from our lawyer.

 CODR does not have any disbursements as the entire process of certification is online.